gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

 1. Initialize your Azure environment with the following command.

+    !!! note
+        You'll be asked to create an environment name.
+For this workshop, the environment name must be globally unique. **Create a unique environment name by appending a random six digital number after contoso-health-app-NNNNNN, for example, contoso-health-app-318721**.
+But don't use the example name, use your own.

     ```bash
     azd init
     ```

-1. Create an environment name.
-For this workshop, the environment name must be globally unique.
-Create a unique environment name by appending a random six digital number after **contoso-health-app-NNNNNN**, for example, **contoso-health-app-318721**.
-But don't use the example name, use your own.

 1. Deploy the Azure services with the following command.